astrolabsoftware/fink/docs/services/search/classsearch.md

 pdf = pd.read_json(io.BytesIO(r.content))
 ```

 1. This the maximum number of _alerts_ to retrieve.
-There could lead to several times the same _object_.
+It can lead to several times the same _object_ though.

 You can also specify `startdate` and `stopdate` for your search: